geeky-vedansh/geeky-vedansh/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on my email
+- 📫 How to reach me on my email.
+Reach at ved10dec@gmail.com

 <!---
 geeky-vedansh/geeky-vedansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.